-The number of community cats in Australia, has become so great that they’re leaving a huge impact on local wildlife.
+The number of community cats in Australia has become so great that they’re leaving a huge impact on local wildlife.
 There are an estimated 18 million feral cats in Australia, as compared to their 2.7 million domestic cats.
-Feral cats are the top predator unless dingoes and Wedge-Tailed Eagles are present which has allowed their numbers to swell since they were introduced in the 1800’s.
+Feral cats are the top predator unless dingoes and Wedge-Tailed Eagles are present which has allowed their numbers to swell since they were introduced in the 1800s.
 Each cat can kill up to 2.7 native species of insects, lizards and small mammals per day which can amount to 1000 native animal species a year, per cat.
 Times that by almost 20 million.
-Some native species are facing becoming endangered due to these cats which has lead some Australians to humanely trap and kill feral cats in attempt to save the local wildlife.
+Some native species are facing becoming endangered due to these cats which has lead to some Australians to humanely trap and kill feral cats in an attempt to save the local wildlife.

 The truth is that most countries around the world has a prominent community cat population.
 Singapore, a country with just 5.71 million has 50,000 – 60,000 community cats, which thanks to sterilization and other population control efforts numbers have reduced from 150,000 community cats in 1999.
 Some dedicated volunteers spend their time and money to feed, care for and even house cats in rented facilities so that they have a place to live that’s off the streets with the hopes that some can be adopted.

 In countries with large populations of stray animals and less strict regulations (or none at all) for animal cruelty, community cats (and dogs) sadly become susceptible to abuse and harsh eradication methods including poisoning, trapping, and gassing.
 Cats and dogs are susceptible to torture and abuse, being injured from animals, hit by cars, and exposure to extreme weather as well as the constant struggle to find food and shelter.